-Note: In 2017, Patrick AFB was authorized by SACSCOC to offer selected courses from various programs offered at Keiser University.
+Note: In 2018, Keiser University was authorized by SACSCOC to offer various programs at Patrick AFB.
 Financial aid authorizations to support student enrollment are in process.
 Patrick AFB is located approximately 10 miles from the Melbourne campus and will be operated in association with the personnel and programs at that location.